WMUStudent21/gdscwmu-constitution/README.md

 #### Social and Community Service Director

-Directs and oversees GDSC WMU’s commitment to social good, with responsibilities including but not limited to planning and executing events that cater to the cause of social good, determining strategies and methods whereby the Members can help solve local issues, and reaching out to third-party entities for purposes that cater to social good.
+Directs and oversees GDSC WMU’s commitment to social good, with responsibilities including but not limited to planning and executing events that cater to the cause of social good, determining strategies and methods whereby Members can help solve local issues, and reaching out to third-party entities for purposes that cater to social good.

 #### Communications and Internal Affairs Director